MikAoJk/alias/README.md

-# Repo for aliaser som er greie å ha
+# Joakims alias
+Repo for aliases that are nice to have